Book a Session

 How do I know if I need therapy?

-People usually start therapy in Colorado when stress, anxiety, grief, depression, or internal pressure are taking too much out of daily life and it no longer feels useful to keep carrying it alone.
+Therapy often becomes worth starting when stress, anxiety, grief, depression, or internal pressure are taking too much out of daily life and it no longer feels useful to keep carrying it alone.
 A first session can help clarify whether therapy feels like the right kind of support from here.

 How much does therapy cost?